LeahESc/vacation-homes-manager-app/README.md

     $rake db:migrate

+Then:

+    $rake db:seed

+    to add seed data (like the pre-programmed amenities) to the database

 ## Usage
 Usage of this Rails basic CRUD app is to allow a user to interact with a home management application.
 Once signed up or logged in, a user is able to create new vacation properties with photos and details regarding property specifics.
 They can then view all of their properties, edit them and delete them.